saidatsanni/Flight-Landing-Prediction/README.md

-# Flight Landing Prediction
+# Flight Landing Distance Prediction

-**Motivation:**

-To reduce the risk of landing overrun.

-**Goal:**
+This project focuses on identifying the factors that contribute to the landing distance of commercial flights and predicting landing distance.
+Model comparison and prediction accuracy are also investigated.

+**Goals:**

-To study what factors and how they would impact the landing distance of a commercial flight.
+* Identify the factors that impact the landing distance of a commercial flight.
+* Explore how these factors impact the landing distance.
+* Develop several predictive models and identify the best model, with superior predictive performance.

 **Data:**